-This is a very old stitch which is used for outlining and also for filling in colors for patterns.
+Split Stitch a very old stitch used for outlining and filling in colors for patterns.

-Looking back into the history, Split stitch has its popularity placed at a high during the medeival ages in England.
-The needle work of this times was called Opus Anglicanum.This medeival english needlework comprised of generous use of split stitch for fillings in a motif along with ‘underside couching’ method of embroidery.
-It covers the whole cloth on which it is worked and leaves negligible space for background.
+Looking back into history, the Split stitch has its popularity placed at a high during the medieval ages in England.
+The needlework of this times was called Opus Anglicanum.This medieval English needlework comprised of the generous use of split stitch for fillings in a motif along with ‘underside couching’ method of embroidery.
+It covers the whole cloth on which it is worked and leaves negligible space for a background.
 So, we can say that the history of split stitch is akin to the history of Opus Anglicanum.

-Opus Anglicanum was done mainly for the purpose of the rich and powerful churches of the medeival ages.
+Opus Anglicanum was done mainly for the purpose of the rich and powerful churches of the medieval ages.
 Though it was used otherwise too, only a very few of its kind has survived.
-Information has it that they were mainly done by nuns or anyone with a seven years of apprenticeship in a secular workshop.
-It was also populary done among the Anglo-Norman ladies.
-This was a time when embroidery work was viewed as a highly skilled art work at par with other art forms like stained glass work, sculpture, architecture and, silver and gold metal work.
-In fact, it was considered to be of a higher esteem than fine art.
+Information has it that they were mainly done by nuns or anyone with seven years of apprenticeship in a secular workshop.
+It was also popularly done among the Anglo-Norman ladies.
+This was a time when embroidery work was viewed as a highly skilled artwork at par with other art forms like stained glass work, sculpture, architecture and, silver and gold metal work.
+In fact, it was considered to be of higher esteem than fine art.

 This embroidery was done with fine silk and gold threads.
-Not only was it done with expensive materials, but it was labour intensive as well.
+Not only was it done with expensive materials, but it was labor intensive as well.
 This made the garments very expensive, so much so, that it went on to become a status symbol for the religious leaders and royalties.
-From the mid 1200s to mid 1300s, the fine embroidery of England was exported all over Europe and Opus Anglicanum was at its height.
-Great profits were made by the merchants who hired labourers for this expensive embroidery work.
+From the mid-1200s to mid-1300s, the fine embroidery of England was exported all over Europe and Opus Anglicanum was at its height.
+Great profits were made by the merchants who hired laborers for this expensive embroidery work.
 However, the great value of these garments also led to its destruction.
-When the older garments wore out or was no longer in use, the gold threads and other expensive embelishments would be pulled out and used in new creations.
-Opus anglicanum used exceptionally high quality materials and was done by highly skilled artisans.
+When the older garments wore out or were no longer in use, the gold threads and other expensive embellishments would be pulled out and used in new creations.
+Opus anglicanum used exceptionally high-quality materials and was done by highly skilled artisans.